 As a partner to the dentist, they work together to serve their customers to meet absolute dental care.
 They assist with the client’s oral health needs and problems.
 Each state has different rules and regulations making dental hygienists perform varying services.

-If an incident of malpractice happens while they are performing basic dental procedures, are they protected just like the dentists?
+If an incident of malpractice happens while they are performing basic dental procedures, do they have protection just like the dentists?
 What type of insurance will cover them?
 Doing what they do comes with several mistakes they might commit in the long run.
 Even the most expert dentist experiences this.
 As an independent insurance company here in Denver, Colorado, we want to discuss how dental hygienists can protect themselves.
 In addition to that, we will help you with the process.
 Let’s take a look.

 Who are Dental Hygienists?